2020-2024 Timeline

 2025 – May

-In Stanley – 8km from Beechworth – Trini Percy establishes a roadside outlet for her Wild Flour Bakehouse products, on Old Mill Lane.
+In Stanley – 8km from Beechworth – Trini Percy establishes a weekend roadside outlet for her Wild Flour Bakehouse products, on Old Mill Lane.
 Trini has been successfully baking for many years and has experience teaching apprentices at the Beechworth Bakery.

 Trini Percy (Photo: Mark Jesser)